GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_api.rst

    them automatically.
 Each extracted spectrum is stored in an individual extension in the output multi-extension FITS file.

-   The automatic source detection in this case does find two extra spurious sources at the extreme left edge of the cross-section.
-They are not real sources.
-Just ignore them or remove them in interactive mode.
+   The automatic source detection in this case does find one extra spurious sources at the extreme left edge of the cross-section.
+It is not a real source.
+Just ignore it or remove it in interactive mode.

 This is what one raw image looks like.